 Applicants should hold the equivalent qualification of a bachelor’s degree from a recognised University in education, health, social work, law, cultural studies or a social science related field.
 Other qualifications may be accepted if combined with experience in education, health, law or social and childcare.
 All applicants will be required to demonstrate their experience of working with and for children.

 This program is conducted in English and no Polish is necessary.
 Graduates will be expected to demonstrate evidence of an adequate level of English proficiency equivalent to [Good].
 Students whose first language is not English and who are not from a majority English speaking country, will be required to provide recent evidence of their current level of English language skills.

 For more information regarding the admission requirements, please see page 5 of the file: here

-Registration for Studies will open in June 2023.
+Registration for Studies is open until 18 September 2023.